 At first I was planning to club Ta Prohm with Angkor Wat but this place is so unique and beautiful in itself that it seemed totally unfair to not to give this place a dedicated tribute.

 So after a sumptuous lunch, we drove through the forest and narrow lanes and came to the gates of Ta Prohm.
 The outside was quite crowded with tourists, vendors and construction workers working on the restoration of the main gate.
 Had to walk a little on a dusty track, there were vendors selling traditional musical instruments and a group of musicians, apparently landmine victims, playing soothing Cambodian music.
 At the end of this path, we came across a small wooden bridge leading to the temple.
-I was astonished to see a sign board in Hindi warning of Danger!
-It was then that we realized that it were our own ASI folks who were working to restore the monument.
+I was astonished to see a signboard in Hindi warning of Danger!
+It was then that we realized, with some pride, that it was our own ASI working to restore the monument.

-Built in 1181 AD by Jayavarman VII, Ta Prohm was a huge temple complex home to as many as 12,500 people at a time.
+Built-in 1181 AD by Jayavarman VII, Ta Prohm was a huge temple complex home to as many as 12,500 people at a time.
 The expansion of the temple continued way till the 13th century after which it the decline started with the decline of the Khmer civilization.
-With centuries, the temple got swallowed up by the jungle and remained forgotten till it was discovered again in the 19th century.
+For centuries, the temple got swallowed up by the jungle and remained forgotten till it was discovered again in the 19th century.

 So, in sheer amazement, we wandered through the ruins.
 It was such mazelike that very soon I and Jayant got separated from the other two and wandered aimlessly through dark corridors, piles of stones and still standing monuments with huge trees coming out of them.
 There were ancient doors gripped by the roots of a banyan, and the famous “Tomb Raider” tree where Lara Croft gets sucked in the ground.
 For a brief period when even Jayant had strayed away, I was totally alone there and felt as if I had no sense of direction or time.
 I know am getting too verbose, but the place did it to me.